AzureAD/microsoft-authentication-library-for-objc/README.md

 ## License

 Copyright (c) Microsoft Corporation.
 All rights reserved.
-Licensed under the MIT License (the "License");
+Licensed under the MIT License (the "License").